enerqi/sublime-blog/content/blog/types-fp/index.md

 ```

 Here, we use a Python dataclass but it could easily be any class object in one of many OO languages.
 This model allows
-us to represent illegal domain state, or most charitably, irrelevant state information given other aspects of the
+us to represent illegal domain state, or most charitably, record older irrelevant state information.
-state.
 We may incorrectly base our logic on reading `has_started=True` as implying that we are in the "started at
 timestamp" state, especially as we are being careful to model `started_timestamp` as an Optional and so we will check
 that it is not None.
 In this situation we have to know to check that `has_ended=False`, or maybe we don't even have a
-`has_ended` state and instead have to check whether `finished_duration_seconds` is not None.
+`has_ended` value and instead have to check whether `finished_duration_seconds` is not None.

 In the real world I've seen uglier more complicated classes.
 Even if you are hiding the details as private state behind
 an object interface it can be bug prone for the maintainer or reader.
 The developer and certainly anyone less technical